1992 San Diego Chargers season: Week 11: at Cleveland Browns

-Anthony Miller's late touchdown proved the winner as San Diego edged Cleveland.
-Harmon lost a fumble on the game's third play, and the Browns progressed to a 3rd and 4 from the Charger 9.
-Darren Carrington then intercepted Mike Tomczak and return the ball 69 yards to the Cleveland 26.
+Harmon lost a fumble on the game's third play, and the Browns progressed to a 3rd and 4 from the Chargers 9-yard line.
+Carrington then intercepted Mike Tomczak and return the ball 69 yards to the Cleveland 26.
 After two incompletions, Humphries connected with Shawn Jefferson on a corner route for a touchdown.
 The Chargers threatened again on their next possession, but a third down sack pushed them out of realistic field goal range.
 Early in the second quarter, Floyd Fields had his only career interception, setting his team up at the Cleveland 49, but an underthrown Humphries pass was intercepted three plays later.
-Another scoring chance was missed late in the half when Carney's 48-yard field goal attempt was blocked.
+The Chargers squandered another scoring chance late in the half when Carney's 48-yard field goal attempt was blocked.
 The Browns drove 51 yards the other way and Matt Stover was successful with a 36-yard kick, reducing San Diego's lead to 7–3 at the interval.

 Cleveland and San Diego both punted from near midfield on their first drives of the second half; Carrington downed Kidd's punt at the Cleveland 1.
 The Browns then drove 99 yards in 10 plays to take the lead on Tomczak's touchdown pass to Michael Jackson.
 A 20-yard catch by Miller had the Chargers back in field goal range, but Kidd mishandled the snap on what would have been a game-tying 44-yard attempt.
-Harmon fumbled again on the next Charger drive, leading to another Stover field goal and a 13–7 Cleveland lead with five minutes to play.
-San Diego began their next drive at their own 28.
+Harmon fumbled again on the next Chargers drive, leading to another Stover field goal and a 13–7 Cleveland lead with five minutes to play.
+San Diego began its next drive at its own 28.
 Butts rushed 4 times for 27 yards before Humphries overthrew Lewis in the end zone, bringing up a 3rd and 8 at the Cleveland 45.
 Humphries went long again, this time finding Miller in the middle of the end zone with 2:05 to play.

-Tomczak responded with three straight completions, but Carrington forced a fumble after the third of these, and Stanley Richard recovered at his own 38 with 52 seconds to play.
-Butts carried three times, with the Browns calling timeout after each of them, before Kidd punted and Cleveland took over at their own 29 with 29 seconds to play.
+Tomczak responded with three straight completions, but Carrington forced a fumble after the third of these, and Richard recovered at his own 38 with 52 seconds to play.
+Butts carried three times, with the Browns calling timeout after each of them before Kidd punted and Cleveland took over at its own 29-yard line with 29 seconds to play.
 Tomczak threw an incompletion, then was sacked by Mims.
-He had time for one more pass, which Jackson caught at the Charger 36 with no time on the clock.
+He had time for one more pass, which Jackson caught at the Chargers 36 with no time on the clock.

 San Diego won despite Tomczak's 322 passing yards, the most any quarterback posted against the Charger defense all season.
 Miller caught 7 passes for 110 yards and a touchdown.